Secrets your agent never sees.

 $ npx agent-secret-manager run -- npm test

-Bundled agent skill
+Bundled instructions for agent workflows.

 Codex / Claude Code skill